Fraddle9/Mini-Hotspot-Project/README.md

 flask

-suds-jurko (or suds for earliest python versions)
+suds-jurko (or suds for earliest python versions) to check TC Identity

 functools (wraps) to make a login required wrapper.